 Informed Attractiveness: Jordan's lecherous friends drool over Naomi arriving at the party and remark that she is hot.
 Not that Margot Robbie isn't gorgeous, but we're introduced to her at a party full of equally-beautiful women, almost all of the scantily dressed, so it seems forced for the men to single her out as much as they do.

 Intoxication Ensues: Played with.
 Jordan and Danny pop some vintage Quaaludes.
 Nothing happens.
 They pop a couple more.
 Nothing happens.
 They pop a couple more, and conclude that the Quaaludes, which were in storage for years, have expired.
 Jordan goes to a country club.
-Then they all hit at once.
+Then they all hit at once, and Jordan discovers a new stage of Quaalude high: the "cerebral palsy" stage (meaning he can no longer talk or move).

 Irony: The finale compares and cuts between Belfort riding a bus to prison while Denham rides a subway to work.
 Denham has an expression of sadness or regret that Being Good Sucks since honest people, like him and other people who ride to work on the subway have to struggle, while Belfort initially worried cheers up when he sees that he's going to a Luxury Prison Suite where he plays tennis with other white-collar criminals.
 So who exactly is being punished here?